 6. The locations of dowels are checked as indicated on the drawings.
-Any missing or mislocated dowels are corrected.
+Any missing or mis-located dowels are corrected.

-7.3 ERECTION PROCEDURE
+7.3 Erection Procedure

 1. Typically, an erection crew is composed of 6 workmen and a foreman.
-In addition, truck drivers, mobile crane operator and a concrete pump operator are required.
-It is recommended that a NUFORM® representative be on site during initial projects, to provide technical assistance.
+In addition, truck drivers, mobile crane operatorand concrete pump operator are required.
+It is recommended that a NUFORM[®] representative be on site during initial projects, to provide technical assistance.

-- 2. Any ice or snow on top of the foundation walls is removed prior to erecting the walls, using brooms or propane heaters. - 3.
-Erection of CONFORM components usually starts at a corner. several components of a wall section are erected at each side of the corner.
-The corner is braced and checked to ensure that it is plumb prior to proceeding. - 4.
-Erection proceeds along one wall to the next corner by sliding adjacent components or wall sections together.
-The components or wall sections are placed tight to the strapping on the foundation and are braced at the top and bottom as they are erected. - 5.
-The appropriate universal, box connectors, panels and other components are installed according to the CONFORM layout drawings. - 6.
-The plumb of the wall face and the joints between components are monitored as the wall is erected.
-The plumb of previously erected walls is verified at the start of each day prior to continuing with the erection since temperature changes can affect the established plumb lines due to thermal expansion. - 7.
-If the erected portion of a wall is not plumb after the erection of several meters, it will be necessary to push or pull the components or wall sections as they are erected to re-establish plumb wall joints. - 8.
-If a large portion of a wall is found to be not plumb, after erection, it may be necessary to remove and reinstall part of the wall.
+2. Any ice or snow on top of the foundation walls is removed prior to erecting the walls, using brooms or propane heaters.

+3. Erection of CONFORM components usually starts at a corner.
+A corner box connector and a few panels and box connectors or a wall section are erected at each side of the corner.
+The corner is braced and checked to ensure that it is plumb prior to proceeding.

+4. Erection proceeds along one wall to the next corner by sliding adjacent components or wall sections together.
+The components or wall sections are placed tight to the strapping on the foundation and are braced at the top and bottom as they are erected.

+5. The appropriate box connectors, panels and other components are installed according to the CONFORM layout drawings.

+6. The plumb of the wall face and the joints between components are monitored as the wall is erected.
+The plumb of previously erected walls is verified at the start of each day prior to continuing with the erection since temperature changes can affect the established plumb lines due to thermal expansion.

+7. If the erected portion of a wall is not plumb after the erection of several meters, it will be necessary to push or pull the components or wall sections as they are erected to re-establish plumb wall joints.

+8. If a large portion of wall is found to be not plumb, after erection, it may be necessary to remove and reinstall part of the wall.
 It may be possible to adjust the plumb using the bracing or using heavy equipment to push the wall at the corners.